nedrysoft/dmgee/contributing.md

 Each function definition must conform to the following code standard.

-1. Member variables should use initialiser lists over assignment.
+1. Member variables should use initialiser lists instead of being assigned.
 2. The colon for the initialiser list must appear on the same line as the function definition.
 3. Each initialiser is indented by 2 levels.
 3. One initialiser per line.
 4. The final initialiser contains the opening brace for the function.
 5. A blank line should always follow the opening brace for constructors that have initialisers regardless of whether or not any statements follow.
-For constructors without initialisers the blank line should be omitted.
+For constructors, without initialisers the blank line should be omitted.

 *Good*